Vasyl Ivanovyč Martynjuk

 , Forced labour during the WW2

 , Anti-communist rebel

-, Structures of the Ukrainian Rebellion Army (radio-operators, rebels, guardians etc.)
+, Structures of the Ukrainian Insurgent Army (radio operators, partisans, etc.)

 , Witnesses of local events connected to WWII